satyamskic/Devops-project-2/README.md

 That's shit

 Now I am going to explain about How i created my task and How I integrate with Docker , Jenkins and Github.

 Basic tools required:

-  -Git
-  -Jenkins
-  -OpenJDK
-  -Docker
+    - Git

+    - Jenkins

+    - OpenJDK

+    - Docker

-  -RedHat Linux EnterPrice (RHEL-8)
+    - RedHat Linux EnterPrice (RHEL-8)

-  -Python36
+    - Python36

-  -centos image ( on the top of docker) i created my project by using these tools basically.
+    - centos image ( on the top of docker)

+i created my project by using these tools basically.

 Let's start now

 # Step 1:-